-Thailand’s Board of Investment (BOI) has launched a road show campaign, starting in Japan, to boost foreign investors’ confidence along with promoting the country’s tourism image.
+BANGKOK, March 2 – Thailand’s Board of Investment (BOI) has launched a roadshow campaign, starting in Japan, to boost foreign investors’ confidence along with promoting the country’s tourism image.

-Industry Minister Pongsawat Svasti spoke at the campaign being launched by BOI under the theme “Unbeatable Thailand, Unparalleled Opportunities”.
-He said such plan is “highly important to the country after the flood-impacted companies resumed production as a result of Thailand’s measures to alleviate investor problems from the recent flood crisis.”
+Industry Minister Pongsawat Svasti spoke at the campaign launching by BOI under the theme “Unbeatable Thailand, Unparalleled Opportunities” that such plan is highly important to the country after the flood-impacted companies resumed production as a result of Thailand’s measures to alleviate investor problems from the recent flood crisis.

-Pongsawat said the latest strategy reflects the soul of Thais, much as a fighter who passes through many obstacles, despite natural disasters and political conflicts.
+Mr Pongsawat said the latest strategy reflects the soul of Thais much as a fighter who passes through many obstacles, despite natural disasters and political conflicts.

-Meanwhile, BoI Secretary-General Atchaka Sibunruang said the “Unbeatable Thailand, Unparalleled Opportunities” road show started first in Japan on the occasion of Prime Minister Yingluck Shinawatra’s visit there March 6-10.
+Meanwhile, BoI Secretary-General Atchaka Sibunruang said the “Unbeatable Thailand, Unparalleled Opportunities” roadshow will start first in Japan on the occasion of Prime Minister Yingluck Shinawatra’s visit there next week, March 6-10.

-BOI presented Japanese investors with a high-impact presentation on Wednesday (March 7) to demonstrate the Thai government’s water management plan to Japanese decision-makers, the BOI actions to support investment in Thailand such as rehabilitation measures and privileges for businesses affected by Thailand’s recent flood.
+BOI will present Japanese investors with a high-impact presentation on Wednesday (March 7) ito demonstrate the Thai government’s water management plan to Japanese decision-makers, the BOI actions to support investment in Thailand such as rehabilitation measures and privileges for businesses affected by Thailand’s recent flood.

-Another seminar was organised on the following day in Nagoya, where almost 400 Japanese investors already promised to attend.
+Another seminar is to be organised on the following day in Nagoya, where almost 400 Japanese investors already promised to attend.

-On Wednesday, Thai representatives met nine of Japan’s leading auto and spare parts companies, including Toshiba, Honda, Toyota and Nissan.
+On Wednesday, Thai representatives will meet nine of Japan’s leading auto and spare parts companies, including Toshiba, Honda, Toyota and Nissan.